boatilus/storefront-go/README.md

 ## Requirements

-`storefront-go` uses generics to streamline some aspects of working with the API, and therefore requires Go 1.18 (the current beta version [beta 2] works).
+`storefront-go` uses generics to streamline some aspects of working with the API, and therefore requires Go 1.18 (the current release candidate version [RC1] works, as well as beta 2).
 There is no plan to support Go < 1.18.

 ## Introspecting the Schema